 Ellade Ossola interviews Swiss alpinist and mountain guide Simon Anthamatten, a key player in the mountaineering world with important ascents to his name which have their roots in his desire to maintain an "independent" alpinism.

-"Should I to decide to exploit my image, market myself more then I'd already be able to earn a living from my expeditions, but this isn't what I want.
+"Were I to decide to exploit my image, market myself more, then I'd already manage to earn a living just from my expeditions, but this isn't what I want.
 I was born and still live in Zermatt and I see myself above all as a Mountain Guide.
-I have a strong ties to this profession and I work regularly."
+I have strong ties to this profession and I regularly work as a guide."
 This, in synthesis, is Simon Anthamatten.

 26 years old, Anthamatten grew up in the shadow of the Matterhorn and is directed towards the world's biggest mountains by a devouring passion and a universally recognised talent.
 Together with his brother Samuel or other partners (including the extremely talented Ueli Steck) Simon has completed a series of ascents whose importance were quickly recognised by the mountaineering elite.
 These include climbs such as his recent South Face of Jasemba (7350m) together with his brother and Michael Lerjen-Demjen, the North Face of Tengkampoche (6500m) with Ueli Steck which netted them the Piolet d’or 2009, a sort of Oscar Award for alpinism, and a series of extremely difficult ascent in Patagonia's Fitz Roy mountain chain.